 Below are some informational REDCap videos that can help you get started and gain a better understanding of the REDCap application and its functionality.

-i2b2 is a project sponsored by the NIH Roadmap National Centers for Biomedical Computing. i2b2 software is the backbone of the PRCTRC Hispanic BioBank’s clinical data warehouse and serves two important purposes:
+i2b2 is a project sponsored by the NIH Roadmap National Centers for Biomedical Computing.
+The i2b2 software is the backbone of the PRCTRC Hispanic Collaborative Clinical Research Data Warehouse (HC2DW) clinical data warehouse and serves two important purposes:

 - Support de-identified browsing of patient data to allow easy identification of patient cohorts